 Habitat management objectives center on the provision of optimum conditions for the panther.
-Other objectives include restoration of natural diversity and implementation of environmental education programs promoting Florida panther and South Florida ecosystems.
+Other objectives include restoration of natural diversity and implementation of environmental education programs promoting Florida panther and south Florida ecosystems.

-St. Vincent National Wildlife Refuge, Florida.
-This 12,490-acre island refuge is a red wolf propagation site.
+National wildlife refuges and the Fish and Wildlife Service: St. Vincent National Wildlife Refuge, FL-This 12,490-acre island refuge is a red wolf propagation site.
 Additional endangered and threatened species that occur on St. Vincent Island include the bald eagle, piping plover, wood stork, eastern indigo snake, and loggerhead sea turtle.

 The primary refuge objective is management and preservation of the natural barrier island and associated native plant and animal communities.
-Additional management objectives include the provision of habitat for migratory birds, and protection of listed species.
+Additional management objectives include the provision of habitat for migratory birds and protection of listed species.

-Okefenokee National Wildlife Refuge, Georgia.
-Established in 1936, the Okefenokee Refuge covers 391,402 acres.
+National wildlife refuges and the Fish and Wildlife Service: Okefenokee National Wildlife Refuge, GA-Established in 1936, the Okefenokee Refuge covers 391,402 acres.
 The swamp contains numerous islands and lakes, along with vast areas of nonforested terrain.
 Prairies cover approximately 60,000 acres of the swamp.
 Once forested, these marsh expanses were created during periods of severe drought when fires burned vegetation and surface layers of peat.

 A wide variety of bird species are supported.
-The prairies harbor a variety of wading birds, including herons, egrets, white ibis, sandhill cranes, wood storks, and bitterns.
+The prairies harbor wading birds, including herons, egrets, white ibis, sandhill cranes, wood storks, and bitterns.
 Scrub-shrub areas support various warblers.